cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 	```c++
 	#include "CakeIO/Blueprint/CakeMixBlueprintLibrary.h"
 	```
-## Advanced IO
-CakeMixLibrary utilizes some more advanced types beyond the core CakeIO types, so please make sure you are familiar with the [advanced error types](../advanced/advanced-error-types.md) section.
-Many of the functions that will be shown here involve [mixed IO operations](../advanced/advanced-error-types.md#mixed-io), which are operations that involve both files and directories in the same operation.

 ## Directory Work Functions
 --8<-- "disclaimer-advanced-error-handling.md"
 Directory Work is defined as any operation that involves traversing a target CakeDir object's elements in order to accomplish some kind of work.
 The kind of work can vary greatly, from counting elements at a specific depth to gathering elements into an array for future processing.

 ### Directory Work Error Handling
-Every function involving directory work will return an [ECakeOutcomeDirWork](../core-api/special-types/outcomes.md#ecakeoutcomedirwork), which tells us the outcome of the overall work process.
+Every function involving directory work will use an {{ link_outcomes('ECakeOutcomeDirWork', 'ecakeoutcomedirwork') }} to indicate the outcome of the overall work process.
 There are only a few types of errors we can encounter in directory work operations:

 1. If the source directory does not exist, `SourceDirectoryDoesNotExist` will be assigned to the outcome.
 1. If the traversal operation associated with the work fails to launch, `TraversalDidNotLaunch` will be assigned to the outcome.
 1. If the directory work encounters an error that causes it to abort, `Aborted` will be assigned to the error.
 1. Otherwise, `WorkCompleted` will be assigned to the outcome.

 __Not all directory work functions will generate `Aborted` outcomes__.
 Some directory work is free from critical errors assuming it can start.
 Each function group in this section will have a short error handling section to provide guidance regarding the `Aborted` outcome value.
+Furthermore, feel free to reference the

 The remaining outcomes here involve helping the caller ensure the operation itself actually was able to successfully run.
-Remember that traversal can fail to launch in a [variety of circumstances](../core-api/special-types/outcomes.md#did-not-launch).
+Remember that traversal can fail to launch in a [variety of circumstances](/core-api/special-types/outcomes.md#did-not-launch).
 However, since the outcome has a specific value to inform you when the source directory doesn't exist, the only scenarios you need to worry about for traversals being launched are:

-1. That valid traversal arguments are being sent.
-Unless you are casting numeric values to enums these should be very rare.
+1. Ensure valid traversal arguments are being sent.
+Unless you are casting numeric types to enums these should be very rare.
-2. That your source directory has extensions in its extension filter when you are using a `WithFilter` variant of a particular directory work operation.
+2. Ensure the source directory has extensions in its extension filter when using a `WithFilter` variant of a particular directory work operation.

 ### Gathering Elements to an Array
 Often we'll want to collect files or subdirectories from a source directory and place them into a container for future processing.
 The Gather family of functions can help us accomplish this quickly and succinctly.
 These functions will use directory traversal to gather all target elements at a specified depth into an array.
 For instance, if we use `GatherFiles` and specify an [OpDepth](../core-api/special-types/policies.md#opdepth) of shallow, then the resulting array will contain all shallow files contained within the specified CakeDir object.